artyomb/artyomb.github.io/index.md

 - Continuous Integration/Testing/Deployment

 ### Linux
-No matter how long I study Linux there always more to discover!
+No matter how long I study Linux, they're always more to discover!

 ## About This Site
 This site is hosted on GitHub pages and powered by Jekyll.